kzandstra/kzandstra/README.md

 ### Presentation
 During my previous work experience, in administrative roles, I had the opportunity to apply my analytical skills to optimize operational processes and enhance decision-making strategies.
 Working closely with cross-functional teams, I collaborated on projects and helped implement solutions.

-Currently enrolled in the Data Analyst Lead program at Jedha Bootcamp, I have honed my skills in data manipulation, statistical analysis, data visualization, and machine learning techniques.
+Following the Data Analyst Lead program at Jedha Bootcamp, I have honed my skills in data manipulation, statistical analysis, data visualization, and machine learning techniques.
 The rigorous curriculum, coupled with hands-on projects and real-world case studies, has equipped me with a solid foundation in interpreting complex data sets to derive actionable insights.

 ## Skills
 - Python
 - SQL
 - MS Office
 - Cognos
-- Salesforce (utilisateur)
+- Salesforce (user)
 - Tableau
 - Power BI
 - Google Cloud Platform